 - The BLSSC works closely with the BLS committee and the Chair is a co-opted member of the BLS committee.

-- Each year the BLSCC carries out an anonymous peer review of all the abstracts submitted for the forthcoming conference.
+- Each year the BLSSC carries out an anonymous peer review of all the abstracts submitted for the forthcoming conference.
 The committee use set criteria to enable an impartial opinion to be given.
-The BLSCC Chair feeds back to each applicant a decision concerning their abstract and provides comments from the reviewers.
+The BLSSC Chair feeds back to each applicant a decision concerning their abstract and provides comments from the reviewers.
 View Abstract Page Here

 - During the conference the BLSSC reviews the completed posters and abstract presentations to award prizes for the best overall and best novice poster, and best overall an best novice oral presentation.
 View more reasons for submitting an abstract Here.

 - Each year the BLSSC oversees applications for the Lymphoedema Research Grant (LRG).
 This award was established in 2003 in recognition of the contribution of Dr Caroline Badger to lymphoedema and the BLS.
 Caroline’s wish was that the award should facilitate and encourage clinical research activity.
 View LRG

 - The BLSSC also acts as expert reviewers to organisations such as NICE on relevant topics.

 Full details of how the BLSSC operates are available in the Terms of Reference.

 The oral presentation of abstracts and the display of posters detailing work done by both members and non-members is a key element in the exchange of good practice at BLS Conference.
 It provides an opportunity to bring work to the attention of a wide audience, enhancing the prestige of the presenter.

 You will need to create a login and upload your abstract.